tagnja/LearningNotes/java/java-ee-questions.md

   - Spring Boot Features
   - Spring Boot Implementation Principle.
   - Spring Boot Configuration
+- ORM Framework
 - Hibernate
   - What is Hibernate
     - What are Configuration files in Hibernate
-- Mybatis
+  - MyBatis

-  - What is Mybatis
+    - What is MyBatis
     - What are Configuration files in MyBatis
-  - What is differences between Mybatis and Hibernate
+    - What is differences between MyBatis and Hibernate
     - Why the Dao Interface can mapper its mapper.xml
+- Restful
+- Web Service
+- Cache
+- Web Security
+  - OAuth
+  - Shiro
+  - Spring Security

 ---